All nurses are encouraged to undertake ABC smoking cessation training.

 New Zealand's Guidelines for Helping People Stop Smoking are structured around a memory aid - ABC.

 ABC is a simple and easy tool that all nurses can use to guide their action.
-The revised ABC pathway for helping people to stop smoking.
+The ABC pathway for helping people to stop smoking.

 Ask about and document every person’s smoking status.